pandysong/blog/content/post/mipi_host_driver_and_panel_driver.md

 [link](https://www.kernel.org/doc/html/latest/driver-api/component.html) for
 the details of concept of `component`:

-In short, component allows to aggregate drivers into an aggregated drivers, in our case, it helps to aggregate the MIPI DSI host driver and sub-dev panel driver.
+In short, component allows to aggregate drivers into an aggregated driver.
+In our case, it helps to aggregate the MIPI DSI host driver and sub-dev panel driver.